Police brutality: Judicial panel recommends N755m claims for victims in Ondo

 Sidiq said it received and heard 77 petitions out of which 14 were criminal and 63 were civil matters/petitions.

-He said that the committee also recommended publication of apologies in national dailies, particularly, where reputation of victims had been tarnished.
+He said that the committee also recommended the publication of apologies in national dailies, particularly, where the reputation of victims had been tarnished.

+READ ALSO: Fees increase: ASUU says 75% of students may drop out of Kaduna varsity

-Responding, Governor Akeredolu thanked the panel for a job well done, especially the Chairman of the panel for his transparency.
+Responding, Gov. Akeredolu thanked the panel for a job well done, especially the Chairman of the panel for his transparency.

 Akeredolu noted that human rights violation was one of the problems the country was facing.